bondhugula/pluto/README.md

 `polycc` is the wrapper script around src/pluto (core transformer) and all other components. `polycc` runs all of these in sequence on an input C program (with the section to parallelize/optimize marked) and is what a user should use on input.
-Output generated is OpenMP parallel C code that can be readily compiled and run on shared-memory parallel machines like general-purpose multicores.
+The output generated is OpenMP parallel C code that can be readily compiled and run on shared-memory parallel machines like general-purpose multicores.
 `libpluto.{so,a}` is also built and can be found in `src/.libs/`. `make install` will install it.